School planning for curriculum implementation

 • engaging students (including assessment)

-Reflective questions to help schools align curriculum reform activities to their SIP:
+Reflective questions to help schools align curriculum reform activities to their SEP:

 • What activities and professional learning will the school undertake to support teachers in planning and programming for curriculum implementation?